Best Athletes of the 1950s

 Its Joeysworld

-the remarkable Mays from the 1950s is like Mantle because its too long to print all the major awards and feats he done, but the one major thing he was in that decade is that he was a five tool player.
-Hit, Hit with power, run, throw, and catch.
+The remarkable Mays from the 1950s is like Mantle because it's too long to print all the major awards and feats he's done.
+The one major thing he had in that decade was that he was a five-tool player: hit, hit with power, run, throw, and catch.
 He was baseball's first ultimate total package.

 Its Joeysworld